timsampson/Lesson-App-Script-GTP/readme.md

-# GAPS and GTP: Automating Lesson Document Creation
+# LessonBuilder, GAPS and GTP: Automating Lesson Document Creation

-LessonPrep is a Google Apps Script application designed to dramatically reduce the time and effort required to create high-quality lesson materials.
-By harnessing the capabilities of advanced Large Language Models (LLMs), LessonPrep automates the generation of comprehensive lesson plans, engaging student activity documents, and visually appealing slide presentations.
+LessonBuilder is a Google Apps Script application designed to dramatically reduce the time and effort required to create high-quality lesson materials.
+By harnessing the capabilities of advanced Large Language Models (LLMs), LessonBuilder automates the generation of comprehensive lesson plans, engaging student activity documents, and visually appealing slide presentations.

-**Here's how LessonPrep simplifies your workflow:**
+**Here's how LessonBuilder simplifies your workflow:**

 1. **Concise Lesson Summaries:** Begin by inputting a brief overview of your lesson into a structured Google Sheet.
 Include essential details like the unit, topic, learning objectives, key concepts, and relevant AP Computer Science standards.

-2. **AI-Powered Content Creation:** LessonPrep's intelligent system, powered by a sophisticated LLM, analyzes your input and automatically generates:
+2. **AI-Powered Content Creation:** LessonBuilder's intelligent system, powered by a sophisticated LLM, analyzes your input and automatically generates:

    - **Thorough Lesson Plans:** Receive well-organized lesson plans that incorporate timings, warm-up activities, essential questions, key terms, differentiation strategies, assessment ideas, and answer keys.
    - **Engaging Activity Documents:** Provide your students with structured worksheets that include thought-provoking questions, interactive exercises, space for reflection, and clearly defined learning goals.